Anthropology, PhD, Sociocultural Anthropology Concentration

 Degree Length and Course Units

-Students are expected to complete the degree in six years.
-All students must complete a minimum of 60 units of graduate-level course work for the PhD, but they must not exceed 72 units of credit.
+Students are expected to complete the degree within six years.
+All students must complete a minimum of 60 units of graduate-level coursework for the PhD, but they must not exceed 72 units of credit.
 A typical semester course load for the first year of study is 12 units.
 The semester course load for the second and third years is typically 9 units.
 After 60 units have been completed, students will work with their advisors to identify the appropriate registration options to maintain full-time status.

 Master's Degree